aristanetworks/openmgmt/docs/examples/gnmi-clients/gnmic/index.md

    no shutdown
 ```

-With Octa and LANZ Data Streaming enabled, LANZ metrics can be subscribed:
+With Octa and LANZ Data Streaming enabled, LANZ metrics can be subscribed to:

 ```shell
 gnmic -a 192.0.2.1:6030 -u admin -p admin --insecure --gzip \